challeau/my-notes/resources/Python/django.md

 Django provides an abstraction layer (the "models") for structuring and manipulating the data of your web application.

 A model is the single, definitive source of information about your data.
-It contains the **essential fields and behaviors of the data** you’re storing.
+It contains the **essential fields and behaviors of the data** you're storing.
 Generally, each model maps to a single database table.

 ## 3 - The view layer

-Django has the concept of “views” to encapsulate the logic responsible for processing a user’s request and for returning the response.
+Django has the concept of "views" to encapsulate the logic responsible for processing a user's request and for returning the response.

 URL linked to view